jlevy/og-equity-compensation/README.md

 - 🄳 **Employment taxes** are an additional kind of federal tax beyond ordinary income tax, and consist of Social Security and
   [Medicare taxes](https://www.irs.gov/businesses/small-businesses-self-employed/questions-and-answers-for-the-additional-medicare-tax)
-  that are withheld from your paycheck.
+  that are withheld from paychecks.
   The Social Security wage withholding rate is **6.2%** up to the FICA wage base.
   The Medicare component is **1.45%**, and it does not phase out above the FICA wage base.
-  You’ll also hear these called **[payroll taxes](https://en.wikipedia.org/wiki/Payroll_tax)** as they often show up on your pay stub.
+  These are also called **[payroll taxes](https://en.wikipedia.org/wiki/Payroll_tax)** as they often show up on pay stubs.
 - 🚧 Review and add more links on SS and Medicare taxes.
 - 🄳 **Long-term capital gains tax** is a tax on long-term capital gains that is often lower than ordinary income tax.